...

 © photo-ac.com

-The atmosphere of the blocks is completely different between day and nighttime.
+The atmosphere of the blocks is completely different during the day and at night.
 During the day, it is a great place to experience the Showa era tone after the war.
 It is like a local market selling vegetables, seafood and meat, handicrafts, and sweets.
-But when the sun start to sets, the alley has an Iazakaya vibe.
+But when the sun starts to set, the alley has an Iazakaya vibe.
 More and more people gather at Harmonica Yokocho’s small restaurants and bars for after-work drinks and dinner.

 For more information, refer to our Harmonica Yokochō Kichijōji!